Welcome to today's edition of the Rush 24-7 podcast.

 We could have actually built in some additional assurances, which would have given us more security in the wake of the deal than we had before the deal.

-The oddity of this, the irony of this, he said, is that had a deal gone forward, we would have had greater ability to impose a security regime worldwide on the company than we have now.
+The oddity of this, the irony of this, he said, is that had the deal gone forward, we would have had greater ability to impose a security regime worldwide on the company than we have now.

 He probably has a point about that.

-Here's story number two.
+But nevertheless, here's story number two.

-So in the aftermath of the Dubai Ports dispute, the Bush administration hiring a SHICOM conglomerate to help detect nuclear materials inside cargo passing through the Bahamas to the United States and elsewhere.
+So in the aftermath of the Dubai ports dispute, the Bush administration hiring a SHICOM conglomerate to help detect nuclear materials inside cargo passing through the Bahamas to the United States and elsewhere.

-The administration acknowledges the no-bid contract with Hutchinson Wampoa Limited represents the first time a foreign company will be involved in running a sophisticated U.S. radiation detector at an overseas port without American customs agent present.
+Represents the first time a foreign company will be involved in running a sophisticated U.S. radiation detector at an overseas port without American customs agent present.

-Now, Hutchinson or Hutchison Wampoa is the world's largest ports operator among the industry's most respected companies.
+Now, Hutchinson or Hutchison Wampoa is the world's largest ports operator, among the industry's most respected companies.

-They're run by the ChICOMs.
+They're run by the Chikoms.

-Lee Kaxing also has substantial business ties to the Chikom government that have raised U.S. concerns over the years.
+It was an early adopter of U.S. anti-terror measures, but its billionaire chairman, Lee Kaxing, and so that's what his name is, Li Kaxing, also has substantial business ties to the Chikom government that have raised U.S. concerns over the years.

-And the SHICOM Party said Larry Wartzel, head of a U.S. government commission that studies China security and economic issues.
+Lee Kaxing is pretty close to a lot of senior leaders of the Shikom government and the Shikom Party, said Larry Wurzel, head of a U.S. government commission that studies China security and economic issues.

 One can conceive legitimate security concerns and would hope either the Homeland Security Department or the intelligence services of the U.S. would work very hard to satisfy those concerns.